 Your body uses a series of metabolic processes to maintain normal blood sugar levels.
 When you skip a meal, your body thinks it is in starvation mode, which is a survival mechanism that triggers your body to slow your metabolism.
 This reduces the rate at which you burn calories in your body, which can keep you from losing weight.
 Also, your lower blood sugar levels can signal your brain that your body is hungry, increasing your hunger levels.
 At your next meal, this can make you eat even more, which rapidly increases your blood sugar levels, setting you on a blood sugar roller coaster of ups and downs.
 Also, because your metabolism was slower, your body will take longer to digest this larger meal.

 While you may be able to skip a meal from time to time, this can be harmful if you have diabetes.
-This is because as a diabetic, your body has difficulty maintaining blood sugar levels.
+This is because as a person with diabetes, your body has difficulty maintaining blood sugar levels.
 If you skip a meal, your body has to compensate for the low blood sugar level.
 Your body may try to compensate for your low blood sugar levels by releasing stored glucose.
 If you were skipping meals to lose weight, the surge in blood sugar can actually cause you to gain weight.
 Also, when you are trying to maintain consistent blood sugar levels, skipping meals can make this difficult, notes dietitian Jill Weisenberger in "Diabetic Living."

 When you skip meals, your lower blood sugar levels cause your body to release hormones that narrow your arteries, which increases your blood pressure, notes Health Services at Columbia University.
 As a result, you may experience some adverse symptoms of low blood sugar.
 This includes headache, fatigue, nausea, constipation and nausea.
 If you continue to skip meals, you can lose consciousness or have seizures because your body does not have enough energy to function properly.